 (Appointed) The Graduate Curriculum Committee is responsible for the curricula of graduate programs in the School of Liberal Arts.
 The Committee receives proposals for graduate degrees or certificates to be offered in the School of Liberal Arts and for courses that are to be added to or dropped from existing graduate curricula or that are to be significantly revised.
 After its review, the Graduate Curriculum Committee presents proposals for new or significantly revised graduate degrees or certificates to the Faculty Assembly for approval.

-(Elected) The Nominating Committee prepares slates of candidates for the Agenda Council and for elected committees for presentation at the March meeting of the Faculty Assembly, of candidates to fill vacancies on the Agenda Council or elected committees between regular elections, of candidates for School representatives to the IUPUI Faculty Council, and of candidates for other elections that may from time to time become necessary.
+(Elected) The Nominating Committee shall prepare slates: of candidates for Executive Committee and for elected positions for presentation no later than the second spring semester meeting of the Faculty Assembly, of candidates to fill vacancies on the Executive Committee or elected positions between regular elections, of candidates for School representatives to the IUPUI Faculty Council, and of candidates for other elections that may from time to time become necessary.

-(Appointed) The Research Advisory Committee provides liaison between the faculty and the Associate Dean for Research.
-The Committee advises the Associate Dean and the faculty on matters related to research and research funding in the school, including distribution of funds to promote research, review of proposals for School grant funds, policy development regarding research activity and integrity, and review of conflict of interest statements filed by faculty.
+(Appointed) The Research Advisory Committee shall be responsible for liaison between the faculty and the Associate Dean for Research.
+The Committee shall be responsible for advising the Associate Dean and the faculty on matters related to research and research funding in the school including, but not limited to, distribution of funds to promote research, review of proposals for SLA grant funds, review of sabbatical applications, and policy development regarding research activity and integrity.

 (Appointed) The Teaching and Advising Committee recommends policies on the evaluation of teaching and advising to the Faculty Assembly; develops activities for the improvement of teaching and advising within the School; selects recipients of teaching awards; and serves as a resource on teaching and advising issues to individual faculty, departments, programs, and administration of the School of Liberal Arts.